mikhalenia/lua-queue-system/README.md

 127.0.0.1:6379> hmset t2h2 is_cnt 0 cnt 0 name "Type2 Object2"
 OK
 ```
--is_cnt - flag which limits displaying by the number of impressions
+* is_cnt - flag which limits displaying by the number of impressions
--cnt - the current number of impressions
+* cnt - the current number of impressions
--cnt_max - how many times can we show this object
+* cnt_max - how many times can we show this object

 Let's create the queue which will have been working for 1 hour:
 For creating a time label use this algorithm: